 Oshkosh is a larger medium-sized city located in the state of Wisconsin.
-With a population of 66,555 people and 20 constituent neighborhoods, Oshkosh is the eighth largest community in Wisconsin.
+With a population of 66,816 people and 21 constituent neighborhoods, Oshkosh is the ninth largest community in Wisconsin.

 Unlike some cities, Oshkosh isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Oshkosh are a mix of both white- and blue-collar jobs.
-Overall, Oshkosh is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Oshkosh who work in office and administrative support (14.07%), sales jobs (11.52%), and food service (9.55%).
+Overall, Oshkosh is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Oshkosh who work in office and administrative support (12.06%), sales jobs (11.69%), and management occupations (7.52%).

-In addition, Oshkosh is a college town.
-There are a lot of students in Oshkosh attending college, and as a result Oshkosh provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Oshkosh is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Oshkosh enrolled in college, Oshkosh has a number of services, amenities and opportunities geared towards the needs and activities of students.

+Oshkosh is a somewhat ethnically-diverse city.
 The people who call Oshkosh home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oshkosh residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oshkosh include Irish, Polish, English, and French .
+Important ancestries of people in Oshkosh include German, Irish, Polish, English, and Norwegian.

 The most common language spoken in Oshkosh is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Polish and Spanish.